aisprints/aisprints-starter/README.md

 # AISprints Starter

-This repository is a starter template for AI sprint scores.
+This repository is a starter template for aisprints.
 It is designed for experienced human programmers who are well-versed in end-to-end software development to use AI effectively for developing and maintaining software applications.

 ## Purpose